 In order to understand the reasoning behind F&M’s lower graduation rate, it is vital to trace the data back to the class year at which attrition suffers.
 Dr. Caniglia explained that at F&M, retention rate from the first to the second year is 91-92% which is about 3% less than the median of the top 50 national liberal arts colleges, and from the first to third year, the retention rate is about 87%.
 Evidently, if students come back to F&M for their third year, they are likely to graduate from the institution.
 Thus, what is significant and cause for scrutiny is attrition from the first to the second, and the second to the third, years.

 In order to determine the reasoning behind F&M’s lower than average retention rate between the first and second year, it is first vital to look at the factors and discrepancies affecting the first year vs. those affecting the second.
 Universally, the first year of college is an adjustment period which often involves a completely new environment.
 At F&M, it means adapting to life in the Lancaster city area, a semi-urban environment, discovering the ins and outs of a smaller college and student body, and potentially moving away from home for the first time.
+For finance solutions, click here to find out more.
 The second year involves different experiences including declaring a major and selecting from new housing options.
 However, these are situations that theoretically should be relatively standard at most similar colleges, so the question is: why is F&M seeing lower attrition after that first year?

 When asked about this, Dr. Caniglia mentioned that many students have health issues, family issues, and financial concerns throughout their college experiences.
 Students undergo “hurdles” at all colleges and universities that may stem from their disappointment with social environments or personal academic performance, he explained; however, these “hurdles” seem to happen “a little more often here at F&M than at other similar places.”
 The administration is looking closely at what the College can do to help students who hit barriers, whether that means new financial policies, wellness resources, or something else entirely.